How to setup a ticket bot

 Create reaction panel

 From the Reaction Panels page, fill out the following form.
-It is largely self explanatory, but if you are confused about anything on this page, you can check the Tickets documentation on reaction panels.
-Once you've create the panel, you can choose a channel in your server to place the panel.
+It is largely self-explanatory, but if you are confused about anything on this page, you can check the official documentation on reaction panels.
+Once you've created the panel, you can choose a channel in your server to place the panel.

 Creating a reaction panel